 Malibu, CA 90263-7493

-International students whose first language is not English and who are not graduates of a college or university in the United States are required to submit scores from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System.
+International students whose first language is not English are required to submit scores from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System.
+Applicants who have completed four or more years at a regionally accredited English taught institution may be exempt of this requirement.
 Please use the Pepperdine University institution code 4630 and have your score sent directly to the School of Public Policy.
-A TOEFL score of at least 600 on the paper and pencil test, or 94 on the internet based test is the minimum required.
+A TOEFL score of at least 600 on the paper and pencil test, or 95 on the internet based test is the minimum required.
 A band score of 7.0 for the IELTS exam.
 Applications are not considered complete without the test scores.

-International students are required to return this form upon acceptance to the program, so that the I-20 process can be started.
+International students are required to return this form upon acceptance to the program.
 This information is required in accordance with United States (U.S.) federal regulations and is necessary for the issuance of the Form I-20, “Certificate of Eligibility for Nonimmigrant (F-1) Student Status,” the document you will need in order to apply for F-1 (student) visa status.
 If you are a lawful permanent resident of the U.S., you do not need to submit this form.